EduardoRodriguesF/quartz/README.md

 # Quartz

-A collaborative API Client for CLI lovers.
+The CLI way to build and test REST APIs.

 ## About

+Quartz allows developers to create an API organization project that can be use to share, document and send requests through the terminal.

-This project is in its early development stages.
-Features are very likely to change.
+This project is still on its early stages.
+Essential features are under development and existing ones might have breaking changes.
 Suggestions are welcome. :)

 What Quartz is: